 - Negative impact on credit score.
 Tenants who fail to uphold their end of the lease agreement will risk hurting their creditworthiness.

 - Responsibility to pay the remaining rent.
-For instance, if a tenant moves out while the lease is still active for another five months, they’ll still be liable to pay the five months even though they no longer occupy the property.
+For instance, if a tenant moves out while the lease is still active for another five months, they’ll still be liable to pay the five months of rent owed even though they no longer occupy the property.

 Rights of Renters When Signing a Lease